A phase transition and critical phenomenon for the two-dimensional random field Ising model: RSW for disagreement Ising model

-\begin{proof}[Proof of Theorem \ref{thm: RSW for dis at 0 external field}] Recall that $\cR$ and $ \cR'$ denote the rectangle $\cR(\iota M+M,2M)$ and $\cR(\iota M,M)$ respectively.
+\begin{proof}[Proof of Theorem \ref{thm: RSW for dis at 0 external field}] {In this proof, we will drop all the external field in the subscript since it is always $0$.} Recall that $\cR$ and $ \cR'$ denote the rectangle $\cR(\iota M+M,2M)$ and $\cR(\iota M,M)$ respectively.
 Let $\cR_1=\cR(\iota M+0.2M,0.9M)$ and $\cR_2=\cR(\iota M+0.1M,0.8M)$.
 We first show that there exists an agreed boundary around $\cR_2$ (we will make this clear later) with positive probability, and then show the pre-disagreement crossing probability given the agreed boundary has a positive lower bound.